paintparty/bling/README.md

 <br>

 ## Testing
 There is a set of visual test suites in `bling.core-test`.
-For visual tests in node

 For visual testing of output in node / deno context first do: